Global Exponential Attitude Tracking Controls on SO(3): Attitude Tracking with No Disturbance

 for constant $\alpha,\beta$ satisfying $1<\alpha<2$ and $|\beta|< \alpha-1$.

-For example, if the attitude becomes close to the critical point of the first nominal error function $\Psi_{N_1}$ where $Rb_1=-r_{d_1}$, the expelling configuration error $\Psi_{E_1}$ is engaged such that $Rb_1$ is steered toward a direction normal to $-r_{d_1}$, namely $-\frac{\beta}{|\beta|}(r_{d_1}\times r_{d_2})$, to rotate the rigid body away from the undesired critical point.
-Similarly, the second expelling configuration error function $\Psi_{E_2}$ is engaged near the critical points of the second nominal configuration error function $\Psi_{N_2}$.
-As a result, there are three discrete modes, namely $\mathcal{M}=\{I,II,III\}$, and the configuration error function for each mode is given by
+For example, if the attitude becomes close to the critical point of the first nominal error function $\Psi_{N_1}$ where $Rb_1=-r_{1_d}$, the expelling configuration error $\Psi_{E_1}$ is engaged such that $Rb_1$ is steered toward a direction normal to $-r_{1_d}$, namely $-\frac{\beta}{|\beta|}(r_{1_d}\times r_{2_d})$, to rotate the rigid body away from the undesired critical point.
+Similarly, the second expelling configuration error function $\Psi_{E_2}$ is engaged near the critical points of $\Psi_{N_2}$.
+As a result, there are three discrete modes, namely $\mathcal{M}=\{\RI,\RII,\RIII\}$, and the configuration error function for each mode is given by

-In short, the nominal control input is constructed from the nominal error function $\Psi_I$.
-If the attitude is in the vicinity of the undesired critical points of $\Psi_{N_1}$ or $\Psi_{N_2}$, the control input is switched into the mode $III$ or $II$, respectively.
+In short, the nominal control input is constructed from the nominal error function $\Psi_\RI$.
+If the attitude is in the vicinity of the undesired critical points of $\Psi_{N_1}$ or $\Psi_{N_2}$, the control input is switched into the mode $\RIII$ or $\RII$, respectively.

 The switching logic is formally specified as follows.
-Define a variable $\rho$ representing the minimum configuration error for the given attitude:
+Define a variable $\rho$ representing the minimum configuration error:

-The discrete mode is switched to avoid the undesired critical points of the nominal configuration error functions $\Psi_{N_1},\Psi_{N_2}$.
-Observing that the values of $\Psi_{N_1},\Psi_{N_2}$ are maximized at the undesired critical points, the jump map is chosen such that the discrete mode is switched to the new mode where the configuration error is minimum:
+Observing that the values of $\Psi_{N_1},\Psi_{N_2}$ are maximized at their undesired critical points, the jump map is chosen such that the discrete mode is switched to the new mode where the configuration error is minimum:

-It is possible to switch whenever a new discrete mode with a smaller value of configuration error function is available, or equivalently, when $\mathcal{G}(q)\neq q$ or $\Psi_\mb - \rho > 0$.
-But, the resulting controlled system may yield chattering due to measurement noises.
-Instead, a hysteresis gap $\delta$ is introduced for robustness, and a switching occurs if the difference between the current configuration error and the minimum value is greater than the hysteresis gap.
+It is possible to switch whenever a new mode with a smaller value of configuration error function is available, or equivalently, when $\mathcal{G}(R)\neq \mb$ or $\Psi_\mb - \rho > 0$.
+However, the resulting controlled system may yield chattering due to measurement noise.
+Instead, a hysteresis gap $\delta$ is introduced for robustness, and a switching occurs if the difference between the current configuration error and the minimum value is greater than a prescribed hysteresis gap.
 More explicitly, the jump set and the flow set are given by

-for a positive constant $\delta$ that is specified later at \refeqn{deltaSO}.
+for a positive constant $\delta$ that is specified later at \refeqn{deltaSO}, and an arbitrary positive constant $B_{e_\Omega}$.
+The condition on $e_\Omega$ is imposed to explicitly guarantee that the Lyapunov function used in the stability analysis strictly decreases over any jump.

 The control input at each mode is constructed from the corresponding configuration error function by following the same procedure described in the previous section:

 where the hybrid configuration error vectors are defined as